RylanSchaeffer/rylanschaeffer.github.io/content/research/2024_arxiv_downstream_predictability_elusive/main.md

 5/N

 But as we transform scores into probabilities, and then mask based on the **incorrect** choices, the correlations between scores and pretraining compute drops.
-These correlations falls further for Accuracy.
+These correlations fall further for Accuracy.

 ![img_6.png](img_6.png)